Do You Have a Money Plan?

 Early in life, I thought the bigger the house, the better.
 My ex-husband and I started in a home with less than 1000 sq. ft.
 We then went to just over 2000, and finally almost 4000.
 With bigger homes comes larger purchase prices, greater operating and maintenance expenses, more cleaning and time requirements, landscaping, etc.

 When John and I bought our current home, we kept all that in mind.
 We purchased a house with a mortgage payment well below what we could afford to pay every month on just his income alone.
-Check out this post for my feelings on cars these days.
+We’ve also revamped our thoughts on cars and sexy vehicles are no longer a part of them.

 Know your net worth.
 It speaks volumes.